ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

 ## More Convergence Parameters

-In this lab we have been dealing with isolated molecules.
-Quantum Espresso is a plane-wave DFT code, and thus deals with periodic unit cells.
-To model 'isolated' atoms, we make the unit cell very large compared to the size of the isolated molecule, effectively reducing any interaction with neighbouring periodic images.
-However, this is a parameter we should converge.
-A larger unit cell (volume) increases the computational cost, as the number of plane waves sales with the unit cell volume, so we don't want the unit cell too large.
-We should also have converged the total enegry versus the unit cell size.

 Additionally, if we are dealing with crystals which are periodic, then we need to sample the Briouillin zone with 'k points'.
 This will be covered in [Lab 4](../lab04/readme.md).
 The number of k points used to sample the Briouillin zone should also be converged when dealing with periodic crystals.